Understanding Torque in Strength Training

 • Short torso, longer femurs: This often results in a more bent-over pulling position, increasing the moment arm between the bar and hips and requiring greater back engagement.

-Anthropometric differences like this partially explain why some lifters naturally excel at conventional deadlifts, while others may find sumo deadlifts, which shorten the moment arm, more comfortable.
+Anthropometric differences like this partially explain why some lifters naturally excel at conventional deadlifts (often short-torso lifters), while others may prefer sumo deadlifts (often long-torso lifters), which shorten the moment arm and may feel more comfortable.
+Having said that, these are not universal rules, and preferences vary from lifter to lifter.

 • Shorter humerus, longer radius/ulna: This increases the lever arm, making curls feel harder since the weight is further from the elbow joint.